oshurmamadov/FFmpeg-Android/README.md

 Forked version
  * Removed FFprobe
- * Supports only armeabi-v7a with https protocol support
+ * Supports only armeabi-v7a with https protocol

 # FFmpeg-Android